 Some subjects are compulsory and must be studied by all students.
 These include:

-Once you have read this booklet and discussed all the available options presented to you with your parents or carers, you will be required to choose your options online by Tuesday 22nd February 2022.
-A link will be sent to you.
+Once you have read this booklet and discussed all the available options presented to you with your parents or carers, you will be required to choose your options.

 We will do our very best to ensure you get the subjects of your choice.
 However, should there be a lack of demand, it may be necessary to remove a particular subject from the list and place those students affected into their second choice.
 Not all first choices can be accommodated so it is important that when you choose a second choice you recognise that these may be used.
 You will be notified of your final course allocations in writing.
 I hope you find this information useful and look forward to your continued success in the next phase of your time at Stanborough Secondary School.